mccleanla/explainability-scoping-review/README.md

 - How should they be communicated?
 When?
 - How are overarching decision-making processes in an operational context considered, where they involve multiple stakeholders and roles?

-Some background quotes from literature sources here: [Operational Explainability Definition](<Operational Explainability Definition>)
+Some background quotes from literature sources here: [Operational Explainability Definition](1.%20Background/Operational%20Explainability%20Definition.md)

 ---
 ## Rationale for this work

 Whilst much is written about XAI and HCXAI, it is not clear how operational explainability is treated in the AI lifecycle from conceptualisation to design to evaluation.
+I'm interested in determining what we understand about closing the gap between what is being explained to users and what they understand.
+	- In other words, **minimizing miscommunication and misinterpretation.**

 No scoping review covers this topic explicitly, for example there is much less focus on temporal factors related to operational decision making environments and the multiple stakeholders involved in real world contexts of decision making beyond a single human-ai interaction.